Jardelpz/restApi/README.md

 * Build an mobile app that uses this api

-This projects looks great, - it's time to merge! :shipit:
+This project looks great, - it's time to merge! :shipit: